PaPaArcane/ETF-Analysis-SQL/README.md

 # Module-7
-This challenge is an ETF analysis with the SQL database.
+This challenge is an analysis of ETF data Utilizing SQL